Alson (horse)

 Alson (foaled 13 February 2017) is a German-bred Thoroughbred racehorse.
 He was one of the best German juveniles of 2019 when he won four of his six races including the Group 3 Zukunfts-Rennen and the Group 1 Critérium International as well as finishing second in the Prix Jean-Luc Lagardère.
 In the following year he ran second in the Poule d'Essai des Poulains and won the Prix Matchem.

 Background

-Alson is a bay colt with a prominent white star and snip and white socks on his hind legs bred in Germany by his owners Gestut Schlenderhan.
+Alson is a bay stallion with a prominent white star and snip and white socks on his hind legs bred in Germany by his owners Gestut Schlenderhan.
 He was sent into training with Jean-Pierre Carvalho in Germany.

 He was sired by Areion, a high-class German sprinter who won the Goldene Peitsche and two editions of the Holsten-Trophy.
-He went on to have a successful stud career in Germany siring many good winners including Vanjura (Premio Ribot), Wonnemond (Topkapi Trophy), Palace Prince (Badener Meile) and Le Roi (Queen Elizabeth Stakes (VRC).
+He went on to have a successful stud career in Germany, siring many good winners including Vanjura (Premio Ribot), Wonnemond (Topkapi Trophy), Palace Prince (Badener Meile) and Le Roi (Queen Elizabeth Stakes (VRC).

 Alson's dam Assisi won two races in Germany and produced the Mehl-Mülhens-Rennen winner Ancient Spirit.
 Assisi's dam Amarette won the Preis der Diana and came from a family which had produced numerous major winners in Germany as well as the Melbourne Cup winner Almandin.